jianhaoti/minimalistic-personal-page/blogPosts/markov's-inequality.md

 \end{equation}
 $$

-This isn't very good since it's not even normalized at the mean.
-We could replace $X$ by $|X-\mu|$, but actually squaring this quantity and using the second moment yields a tighter bound, giving a quadratic decay at infinity.
-Therefore we additionally assume that $X$ has finite variance.
+This isn't immediately interpretable since it's not even normalized at the mean.
+We could replace $X$ by $|X-\mu|$, but actually squaring this quantity and using the second moment yields an even tighter bound which gives a quadratic decay at infinity.
+Therefore, we additionally assume that $X$ has finite variance.
 The key insight is that

 $$
 \begin{equation}